 In general, written statements and expert opinions are submitted to the court in the course of exchanging arguments, and the timing of submission is not restricted by law.
-In the case where a party submits them much later than expected, the court may reject the submission (article 157(1) of the Code of Civil Procedure); however, in practice, this rarely happens.
-Thereafter, upon the parties' request, the court will order witness-examinations only if the court finds them necessary.
+If a party submits them much later than expected, the court may reject the submission (article 157(1) of the Code of Civil Procedure); however, in practice, this rarely happens.
+Thereafter, upon the parties' request, the court will order witness examinations only if the court finds them necessary.